tomaskovacik/OVC3860/README.md

-# arduino library for OC3860 based modules
+# Arduino library for OVC3860 based modules

 This directory contain all files needed to support A2DP bluetooth module based on OmniVision chip OVC3860.